Fiona Middleton: Characterisation and career

 Producers lined up a second career for Fiona as a singer.
 When she outshines Maxine during drunken gig, Alec Gilroy (Roy Barraclough) notices her talent.
 He becomes her agent and secures her more shows.
 When Griffin learned of the story she was "terrified".
 She told Steven Murphy from Inside Soap that she was scared about singing in front of others and hired a singing coach to help her improve.
 She added "he just gave me the confidence to get up there, do it and not care."
 Fiona's gig was filmed on location and Griffin did not have time to do rehearsals and found the experience "daunting".
 The actress did not think that a singing career was right for Fiona because she had begun to achieve more in her hairdressing business.
 She added "I think she might get up and sing occasionally, but she won't do it full time."

-In the wake of Steve's marriage, Fiona is offered a modelling job that was originally meant for Raquel Wolstenhulme (Sarah Lancashire).
+In the wake of Steve's marriage, Fiona is offered a modelling job that was originally meant for Raquel Watts (Sarah Lancashire).
 The offer boosts her confidence and brings her out of a depression.
 Griffin told Richard Arnold from Inside Soap that Fiona is "quite flattered" with the attentions she receives while modelling.
 She likes having the "ego boost that came along just when she was feeling unattractive."

 When Denise decides to sell the hair salon, Fiona's brother Lee Middleton (Nicholas Bailey) agrees to loan her the money to buy the business.
 She is eager to show her new found maturity by naming the salon after herself rather than creating a pun styled name.
 Griffin thought that her character was ambitious and buying the salon proved it.
 She sets herself goals and achieves them.
 Fiona feels great because she has always wanted her own Salon.
-Fiona admires fellow character and businesswoman Rita Sullivan (Barbara Knox).
+Fiona admires fellow character and businesswoman Rita Tanner (Barbara Knox).
 Griffin told Peake that Rita is "Fiona's role model [...] if she can be as successful as her, she'd be very pleased."
 She also envisioned Fiona becoming a stronger character in the same way that Coronation Street had previously developed their "great women" characters.
 Fiona also has to deal with Maxine, who does not behave professionally at work.
 She continues to test Fiona's patience.
 Griffin concluded that "Fiona will just let her know who's in charge."